l0ve2cr3ate/conquering-responsive-layouts/README.md

 If you want your padding to adjust based on your font-size, for example for a button (small, normal, large), use rem for font-size and em for padding.

 If you want _consistent spacing_ use rem for padding/margin.

+### Challenge 2

+- At the moment the text goes from left to right across the whole page --> align text on left with text from the header.
+- Blue part of the header should span the entire width of the page.
+- Page should be responsive.

+### Notes day 3 - Enter max-width

+Adding a fixed max-width can help make design on bigger screen look better.
+You can combine it with a width in percentage.

 For more info: https://courses.kevinpowell.co/courses/conquering-responsive-layouts